amuraleedhar/puppet-cnos/README.md

 ## Testing
 The cookbook was originally tested direclty on a Ubuntu 16.04 VM, set up as client.
 In the setup,
-1. A config file 'switch.yml' was created on the workstation and transferred to the client using recipe.
+1. A config file 'switch.yml' was created on the agent.
-2. 'cnos-rbapi' gem was installed using recipe(default.rb)
+2. 'cnos-rbapi' gem was installed.
-3. Image download, Switch config and Vlan Config recipes(given as instances above) were tested on the VM and the configurations were verified.
+3. Vlan Config, Vlag config, Vrrp, etc manifests(given as instances above) were tested on the VM and the configurations were verified

-Test tools such as Test kitchen or ChefSpec can also be used to run test recipes on the workstation
+Unit test tools such as spec can also be used to test types and providers

 ## Contributors
 * Lenovo DCG Networking, Lenovo